Perfect Oven Baked Potatoes Recipe

 The most nutritious part of a potato

-I always recommend using organic potatoes when cooking, since they contain way fewer chemicals, and are safe to eat with skin-on.
-That being said, potato skin contains significant nutrients.
+I always recommend using organic potatoes when cooking since they contain fewer chemicals and are safe to eat with the skin on.
+Potato skin contains significant nutrients.
 Similarly, the flesh is healthy and has good nutrients.
-They are a rich source of fiber, iron, vitamin C, and vitamin B-6, but to get the most nutrients you’ll need to eat the whole potato.
+It is a rich source of fiber, iron, vitamin C, and vitamin B-6.

-The potato skins contain a good amount of fiber.
-However, if you are not a fan of eating the skin, you will still get plenty of fiber.
-According to the U.S. Department of Agriculture, a 1-cup serving of potatoes without the skin contains about 3.2 grams of dietary fiber, slightly more than half the fiber you’d receive from a large baked potato with the skin intact.
+Potato skins contain a good amount of fiber.
+According to the U.S. Department of Agriculture, a one-cup serving of potatoes without the skin contains about 3.2 grams of dietary fiber, slightly more than half the fiber you’d receive from a large baked potato with the skin intact.

 Serving suggestions: